Photo by Mike Chiodo

 the first album “Reminiscence” features Sarah’s ensemble Galileo’s Daughters made with traditional arrangements

-The second “Remixes” features the Member of the english Jazz/Rock group Brand X and Tunnels Arranged by Marc Wagnon, Percy Jones, the late John Goodall and others
+The second “Remixes” features the Members of the British Jazz/Rock group Brand X and Tunnels, arranged by Marc Wagnon, Percy Jones, the late John Goodall and others.

 Perpetual Motion DVD & CD

-Sarah’s latest release Perpetual Motion: Revolutions in 17th-Century Science and Music is a film by Galileo’s Daughters and Buckyball Music.
-The film is a ‘musicomentary’ with narration, music from Galileo’s day and images, animation and film; and is a moving account of Galileo Galilei’s remarkable moment in history that intersected science, human thought and music.
+Sarah’s latest release, Perpetual Motion: Revolutions in 17th-Century Science and Music is a film by Galileo’s Daughters and Buckyball Music.
+The film is a ‘musicomentary’ with narration by best-selling science writer Dava Sobel, music from Galileo’s day and images, animation and film - culminating in a moving account of Galileo Galilei’s remarkable moment in history that intersected science, human thought and music.

-The companion CD, “Sounds of Galileo’s World” is an audio version of all the musical pieces in Perpetual Motion, plus four bonus tracks by 17th-century Italian nun composers
+The companion CD, “Sounds of Galileo’s World” is an audio version of all the musical pieces in Perpetual Motion, plus four bonus tracks by 17th-century Italian nun composers.
+The CD is enhanced with sounds of nature, including bird calls that would have been heard in 17th-century Italy.

 Perpetual Motion has received laurels for Best Cinematography from the Hawai’i International Film Awards; and Exceptional Merit for Original Concept at the WRPN Women’s International Film Festival 2023